Book a free one-to-one online meeting with a Royal Literary Fund (RLF) Writing Fellow to get help and advice to develop your writing.

-Whatever you’re writing – whether fiction or non-fiction, poetry or prose, biography or memoir, an academic thesis or something more personal – as long as you hold a British Library Reader Pass, you are welcome to approach the Fellows for advice on any aspect of your writing craft.
+Launched in 1999, the RLF Fellowship scheme was set up originally to place established writers in universities and colleges throughout Britain with the aim of fostering good writing practice across all disciplines and media.
+Prior to lockdown, the Fellows offered sessions in the Humanities 1 Reading Room of the British Library; we are now able to offer the service online.
+Whatever you’re writing – whether fiction or non-fiction, poetry or prose, biography or memoir, an academic thesis or something more personal – as long as you hold a British Library Reader Pass, and are in the UK, Channel Islands or Isle of Man, you’re welcome to approach the Fellows for advice on any aspect of your writing craft.